 Your doctor removes the balloon, guide wire, and catheter.
 The stent remains in

 the blood vessel, allowing the blood to flow normally

-After an angioplasty, the blocked artery is opened up and
+After an angioplasty, the narrowed or blocked artery is opened up and

 oxygen- and nutrient-rich blood flows more normally into the heart